 Our client could have been tragically injured or killed because of being pushed down the stairs by a dog.
 As it turns out, she suffered a compression fracture in her neck (still a serious injury) that required treatment and healing for about six months before she was back to normal.
 Her medical bills as a result of being injured by these dogs were about $70,000.
 The dog owner’s homeowners insurance company did not immediately pay and we had to initially sue the dog owner (the niece’s family).
 Fortunately, the homeowner’s insurance company eventually accepted its responsibility for the injury caused by the dog and paid the medical bills, plus additional compensation to our client for her pain and suffering.

-If you or a loved one are ever injured in an accident because of a dog, please call our office and speak to a top MN lawyer for a free consultation.
+If you or a loved one have been injured in an accident because of a dog, please call our office and speak to a top MN lawyer for a free consultation.
 Pam Rochlin and David Rochlin are personal injury lawyers in MN with 25 years’ experience helping hundreds of people get full and fair compensation for their injuries.
-Our MN lawyers represent many dog injury and dog bite victims each year including children, workers bitten by a dog, and others injured by a dog or bitten by a dog.
+Our best MN lawyers represent many dog injury and dog bite victims each year including children, workers bitten by a dog, and others injured by a dog or bitten by a dog.
 If you have been injured because of a dog, an experienced lawyer is important to help deal with complicated insurance issues and to make sure you are fully compensated for the injury, including scars and future treatment.
 If your injury accident was caused by a dog and you would like to speak with a lawyer, you can meet us at our offices in Edina Minnesota, Minneapolis, St. Louis Park, or Woodbury.
-Our attorneys are also available to meet you at your home in St. Paul Minnesota, Roseville, Forest Lake, Roseville MN, Brooklyn Park, Brooklyn Center, Lino Lakes, Anoka MN, Maple Grove, Plymouth, Rogers, Chanhassen, Chaska, Apple Valley, Richfield MN, Bloomington Minnesota, Lakeville, Burnsville, and other cities throughout Minnesota.
+Our top attorneys are also available to meet you at your home in St. Paul Minnesota, Roseville, Forest Lake, Roseville MN, Brooklyn Park, Brooklyn Center, Lino Lakes, Anoka MN, Maple Grove, Plymouth, Rogers, Chanhassen, Chaska, Apple Valley, Richfield MN, Bloomington Minnesota, Lakeville, Burnsville, and other cities throughout Minnesota.
 We will provide you with a free consultation, we will answer your questions, and we never charge anything unless you receive compensation.